paathelb/paathelb.github.io/_pages/about.md

 - 2024-12-16: A first-author paper is accepted at AAMAS 2025 (acceptance rate=25%).
 - 2024-01-31: A first-author work is accepted at ICRA 2024.
 - 2023-12-30: I finished my MPhil CSE at HKUST.

+### Hobbies
+I love reading books during commute times.
+Currently I am reading the following books
+- Thinking Fast and Slow
+- The Psychology of Money
+- The Elements of Programming Style
+- Called to Greatness

+Finished:
+- Growing Deep in Faith